What is meant by a seizure or epilepsy?

-- Are there any other signs of illness such poor appetite, excessive drinking, reduced exercise, etc.?
+- Are there any other signs of illness (e.g., poor appetite, excessive drinking, reduced exercise, etc.)?

-- Has the cat received any medications or supplements recently, including any flea control products or over-the-counter deworming medicine?
+- Has your cat received any medications or supplements recently, including any flea control products or over-the-counter deworming medicine?

 - What diet and nutritional supplements are given?